ronald-smith-angel/files-partitioner-HDFS-like/README.md

 ### 1-Core approach ###

-This is the general approach totally implemented and validating using the test in:
+This is the general approach totally implemented and validated using the test in:

 ```sentiance.service.FolderTest```